Stoneman Douglas students arrested for knives, deputy suspended for sleeping on job

 Stricker was reported to law enforcement after he allegedly flashed a knife on a school bus Monday.
 He reportedly pulled the nine-inch knife from his backpack when he was called into a school office.

-A third Stoneman Douglas student, identified only as a sophomore, allegedly posted photos of himself with a gun in his pants waistband on Snapchat, along with pictures of bullets, according to the Sentinel.
-Both photos reportedly included threatening messages and called out someone named "Josh."
+A third Stoneman Douglas student, identified only as a sophomore, allegedly posted photos of himself with a gun in his pants waistband on Snapchat, along with pictures of bullets, the sheriff's office said in a news release.
+Both photos included threatening messages and called out someone named "Josh," according to officials.

-The student, who faces a misdemeanor charge for the threats, was hospitalized for a mental health evaluation under Florida's Baker Act, reports said.
+The student, who faces a misdemeanor charge for the threats, was hospitalized for a mental health evaluation under Florida's Baker Act.

 Following the arrests, Florida Gov. Rick Scott requested in a letter to Sheriff Scott Israel and Superintendent Robert Runcie that "immediate action be taken to require an armed law enforcement officer to secure every point of entry" of the high school "while students are on campus."